 - 1. All persons making application for concessions will be required to sign a written contract before being allowed to transact any business.
-The Board reserves the right to cancel at any time, for reasons satisfactory to itself, all contracts made with the concessionaires or others. - 2.
-The Board will use every precaution to guard against extortion in any form practiced upon the patrons of the Fair.
-Any extortion practiced by a concessionaire will cause the forfeiture of contract money paid or expulsion from the grounds, or both, as the Board may direct.
-The Board will consider it a great favor if visitors will report any mistreatment or extortion from a concessionaire.
+The Board reserves the right to cancel at any time, for reasons satisfactory to itself, all contracts made with the concessionaires or others. - The Board will use every precaution 2. to guard against extortion in any form practiced upon the patrons of the Fair. extortion practiced Anv concessionaire will cause the forfeiture of contract money paid or expulsion from the grounds, or both, as the Board may direct.
+The Board will consider it a great favor if visitors will report any mistreatment or extortion from concessionaire.
 Do not wait until the Fair is over to file a complaint; do it immediately